 About

 I am a historian who specializes in American and world history.
-My research interests lie generally in the areas of social and cultural history; intellectual history and the history of philosophy; the history of science and technology; economic and labor history; and the history of the arts, including music, visual and performing arts, film, and literature.
-My current research focuses on late twentieth-century politics, social movements, and artistic developments that influenced Generation X.
+My research interests lie generally in the areas of social and cultural history, the history of science and technology, economic and political history, film and media studies, and art and music history.
+My current research focuses on the political, social, cultural, and technological developments that influenced Generation X.

 I hold a Ph.D. in American history from Ohio University, an M.A. in world history from Norwich University, an M.A. in humanities from California State University, and a B.A. in philosophy and cultural studies from Arizona State University.